AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 **Deliverables:**
 1. Deliver a brief to the CSQ on the role of the CSQ Inspector General during LLAB #2.
-2. Review and modify the Fall 2022 Mentor Program for use during Spring 2023 NLT LLAB #3.
+2. Review and modify the Fall 2022 Mentorship Program for use during Spring 2023 NLT LLAB #3.
 3. Deliver a briefing to the CSQ on the mentorship program during LLAB #3.
 4. Conduct health and wellness checks on POC at weekly POC meetings.
 5. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2022).